BESSER-PEARL/BESSER/docs/source/index.rst

   :align: center

 You'll find here all the necessary information about the B-UML language (to model the problem domain) and the different code generators to produce a deployable solution.
+You could even build your own code generator for a target technology.

 Contents
 --------